Attention Heads of Large Language Models: A Survey: Discussion

-Firstly, we observe that the application scenarios explored in current research are relatively simple and limited to specific types of tasks, lacking generalizability.
-For instance, \citet{IOI_23_ICLR_Redwood} and \citet{ColorObject_24_ICLR_BrownU} have discovered reasoning circuits in LLMs through tasks such as the IOI task and the Color Object Task.
-However, these circuits have not been validated across other tasks, making it difficult to prove whether these mechanisms are universally applicable.
+Although substantial progress has been made in uncovering the internal mechanisms of LLMs, several key limitations persist in existing research.
+These can be summarized as follows: \begin{itemize} \item \textbf{Lack of task generalizability}.
+Current research primarily explores simple application scenarios that are limited to specific types of tasks.
+For example, \citet{IOI_23_ICLR_Redwood} and \citet{ColorObject_24_ICLR_BrownU} have identified reasoning circuits in LLMs through tasks such as the IOI task and the Color Object Task.
+However, these circuits have not been validated across other tasks, making it challenging to determine whether these mechanisms are universally applicable.

+\item \textbf{Lack of Mechanism Transferability}.
+As shown in Figure~\ref{fig:head_taxnomomy}, many discovered special heads have only been explored within a few specific LLMs, or even on custom-built toy models.
+This raises a critical question: does a specialized head identified in one LLM exhibit the same functionality in another LLM?
+However, current research lacks investigations into the transferability of such mechanisms across different model series.

-Secondly, most research focuses on the mechanisms of individual heads, with only a few researchers delving into the collaborative relationships among multiple heads.
-As a result, the existing work lacks a comprehensive framework for understanding the coordinated functioning of all the attention heads in LLMs.
+\item \textbf{Limited focus on multi-head collaboration}.
+Most studies investigate the mechanisms of individual attention heads, with only a few researchers studying the collaborative relationships among multiple heads.
+Consequently, existing work lacks a comprehensive framework for understanding the coordinated functioning of all attention heads in LLMs and analogizing the human brains.

-Finally, the conclusions of most studies lack mathematical proofs.
-Many studies start by proposing a hypothesis about a circuit or mechanism based on an observed phenomenon, followed by experiments designed to validate the hypothesis.
-The downside of this research approach is that experiments cannot establish the theoretical soundness of the mechanism, nor can they determine whether the mechanism is merely coincidental.
+\item \textbf{Absence of theoretical supports}.
+Many studies propose hypotheses about circuits based on observed phenomena and validate these hypotheses through experiments.
+However, this approach cannot establish the theoretical soundness of the mechanisms, nor can it determine whether the observed mechanisms are merely coincidental. \end{itemize}